icodeforlove/react-rcs/README.md

 React solved the issue with organizing DOM components, but it was still missing a clean way to manage component specific styling.

+Heres a [fiddle example](http://jsfiddle.net/icodeforlove/pn2g6/), note that in production you should be using `.rcs` files and not doing everything inline.

 # How?

 With RCS your CSS rules are scoped specificly to the component you're working on.